How to use sentiment analysis to build your brand reputation

-The voice of the customer means gathering feedback from your target audience so that you can understand the needs, concerns, and expectations of your customers and speak in the tone and style they prefer.
+The voice of the customer means gathering feedback from your target audience so that you can understand their needs, concerns, and expectations.
+It allows you also to learn how they comment and apply the tone and style they prefer.

 What is brand monitoring?

-Brand monitoring involves consciously tracking times when your brand is mentioned on social media or elsewhere online, so as to stay aware of what people are saying about your brand and proactively monitor your brand reputation.
+Brand monitoring relates to the times when your brand is mentioned on social media or elsewhere online, so as to stay aware of and actively follow exactly what people are saying about your brand.

 What is social listening?